Gilgamech/website/Gillogisms.md

 1. The older someone is, the more life events they have had which need investigation, proportionately reducing their chances for getting US Secret Clearance.
 This is a form of ageism.
 Likewise older companies and projects have more project history and environment to investigate.
 1. The One Man Who Could is an Authoritarian trope.
 1. The people who do not wish to be merely a number, number in the billions.
-1. The person who does not take risks, <strong>only</strong> drinks champagne. - adapted Russian proverb.
+1. The person who does not take risks, *only* drinks champagne. - adapted Russian proverb.
 (What exactly was Putin drinking in early 2022?)
 1. The pot calling the grass green. - 2017
 1. The problem with being psychic is nobody tells you what they mean - they expect you to climb into their head and see for yourself.
 1. The profit motive is the easiest motive to trust, because it's so well understood and documented.
 It causes people to be "evil" (self-centered and narcissistic), in very well-known and predictable ways which can be prepared for or worked around.
 Assuming people are seeking profit is like assuming gravity pulls objects towards large masses, in the level of predictability.
 The documentation extends back for millennia and is highly consistent.
 This almost certain predictability is much preferred to less-consistent ideologies.
 (The devil you know.)